Inside: This toddler apple activity includes lots of action, so it’s the perfect fall idea for busy little kids!

 Setting up this toddler apple activity:

 Before we opened our classroom door and greeted our toddlers, we cut the apples in half and then carved the handles into them.
-Rather than trying to explain how we did this, I will show you in this video:

 Pour the paint into shallow containers.